B0neShAd0w/Hacktoria/A Strange File.md

 If we open this file with a `Text Editor` we can see a lot of `HEX` code, is there anything else interesting in this file?.

-The first 6 characters look like it a file signature!
+The first 6 characters look like a file signature!

 We can confirm this a number of ways, just have a look at <a href="https://en.wikipedia.org/wiki/List_of_file_signatures">List of file signatures - Wikipedia</a> for `FF D8 FF`